WLOGSolutions/RSuite/docs/rsuite_cli_reference.md

 rsuite install -v
 ```

-It will log lots of messages to the console which can be used to detect the reason if any problem with installing RSuite will occur.
+It will log lots of messages to the console which can be used to detect the reason if any problem with installing R Suite will occur.

-If you would like to use some specific repository to look for RSuite package instead of default (`http://wlog-rsuite.s3.amazonaws.com`) you can call it like this
+If you would like to use some specific repository to look for R Suite package instead of default (`http://wlog-rsuite.s3.amazonaws.com`) you can call it like this

 ```bash
 rsuite install -u http://url.to.your.repository